edcs/javascript-modules/README.md

 # JavaScript modules

-This project was originally cloned from: https://github.com/Pod-point/javascript-modules
+This project was originally forked from: https://github.com/Pod-point/javascript-modules

 ## Install